shellyannrose/warm-welcome-home-swap-hosting/docs/api/users_CRUDref/update-patch-host-email-by-id.md

 # Update (PATCH) a specific host's email

-Use the host's `id` parameter and change the email address for that host.
+Use the host's `id` to change the email address for that host.

 ## URL